underground-software/ILKD_course_materials/assignments/new_syscall.md

 0. Run `qemu` with your original kernel and your new init program again, capturing the output in `~/submissions/$USER/new_syscall/original_output.txt`

-    * You can now make your third commit for the assignment
+    * You can now make your fourth commit for the assignment

 0. Extra Credit opportunity: